Publish Insights 1 January 2022

 Are you a masked crusader with the power of creative writing?
-Continue to save the day, or, as a mortal being, enjoy reading more evocative short stories with health benefits within our health blog.
+Continue to save the day, or, as a mortal being, enjoy reading more evocative short stories with health benefits within our health blog and novellas.

-To support the writing of useful articles about writing, ClinicalPosters sells human anatomy posters, scientific posters and other products online.
+To support the writing of useful articles about writing, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
-Stay safe and A Bit More Healthy.
-Audio may intentionally omit details.

 Modified main image by Roy Reyna of Pexels